ORCV Weather Courses - June 17 and July 1, 2018

 • Please also bring along any resources or materials you would like to get assistance with

-• Lunch will be provided on the day
+• Lunch will be provided on the day for those taking full day courses ONLY (modules 1&2 and modules 3&4).

 Each Module is designed to take approximately 3 hours to cover the full content described in the Course Outline above for that module.